SRiera98/Linkedin-Bot-Scrapler/README.md

   - ######  **python3 main.py** arguments (defined below)

-### Available commands or arguments
+### Available commands or arguments:

 	--csv:  Export the data in CSV.
 (DEFAULT option).
 	--json:  Export the data in JSON.
-	--nombre: value - To define the name of the data file (NAME BY DEFAULT: data).
+	--file_name: value - To define the name of the data file (NAME BY DEFAULT: data).
 	--cant_result: value - It is used to define the number of records to scrape (DEFAULT: UNLIMITED).
 	--ordered_results: It is used to sort or not the works by publication date (DEFAULT: OFF).
     --help: It allows us to obtain information about the commands.
+    --world_wide: Allows us to perform a global search.
+(DEFAULT REGION: ARGENTINA).